7079jw/git-github-workshop/conflict.md

-i love obama and 911
+i love obama and 911 i also hate danish